ruflescl/KotlinRepoExplorer/README.md

 ## What it lacks?
  - More unit tests (Right now, it has one Espresso-based instrumented test for its only Activity and one MockK unit test for its only ViewModel)
- - I could not import the EspressoIdlingResources for better test timing, so I'm using `Thread.sleep` for now :(
+ - I could not import EspressoIdlingResources for better test timing, so I'm using `Thread.sleep` for now :(
  - A better use of Room's capabilities
  - And maybe some nice layout updates

+And that's it for now!
 I hope you like it! :D